 Notes on the Geography of Guyana: Guyana: Central Georgetown

 About a mile upstream from the mouth of the Demerara, the Dutch West Indies Company in 1782 established a settlement named for the president of the company, Nicholaas Gellvinck, Lord of Stabroek.
-That's the name of the city's oldest ward today, a rectangle now measuring two blocks along the water and a dozen inland.
+That's the name of the city's oldest ward today, a rectangle now measuring two blocks along the water by a dozen stretching inland.
 Stabroek is still the busiest part of town.

 We're at the water's edge with fish to prove it.

 Here's the inland side.
 This version of the market, replacing an older one, was completed in 1881 by Daniel McKay of the Edgemoor Iron Company of Delaware.
 No Brits here: the company specialized in bridges and among other projects handled the superstructure of the Brooklyn Bridge.